-Introduction and Background: Franklin County Community Restorative Circles
+Franklin County Restorative Justice Circles

-The Community Restorative Circle (CRC) is a community based, Court operated diversion program designed to provide an alternative response from the juvenile justice system for first time misdemeanor offenders.
-Community Restorative Circles address the victim’s needs and harms, hold the offender accountable, and factor in the community’s concerns.
-Community volunteers provide juveniles with the opportunity to repair the harm done to their victims and to make a positive contribution to their own community.
-(CRC) acts as an arm to the Court bringing together the juvenile offender and his/her parent(s), the victim, and members of the community.
-The participants discuss the offense, ask questions, and make decisions as to how the offender should take responsibility for his or her actions.
-These decisions are made in the form of an agreement to be signed by all parties involved.
-The Community Restorative Circle and Juvenile Court staff then monitor the juvenile’s progress.
-Successful completion of this diversion process results in the youth not having a formal court record.
+The Community Restorative Circle (CRC) is a community based, Court operated diversion program designed to provide an alternative response from the juvenile justice system for misdemeanor offenders.
+They adhere to the restorative justice theory which is based on the premise of accountability to the victim and the community.
+The CRC addresses the needs of the youth, the victim (if applicable) and the community by developing a holistic understanding of the youth offender and the circumstances that led to the offense.
+The Circle participants discuss the offense, ask questions, and make decisions as to how the offender should take responsibility for his or her actions.
+These decisions are prepared in the form of a comprehensive, collaborative plan of action that is signed by all parties involved.
+Juvenile Court staff then monitor the youth’s progress.
+The information and knowledge gained from this Restorative Justice experience assists the youthful offender to be better equipped to make improved life choices, change negative behaviors and leads to the enhancement of public safety.
+Successful completion of this diversion process can result in the youth not having a formal court record.

 - If the youth completes the program successfully, the youth will have no official juvenile court record that results from these charges.
 As we know, juvenile court records can prevent youth from obtaining employment through Summer Job programs or after-school and/or internship programs, as well as hamper them from gaining admittance to colleges and universities, as well an inability to even volunteer at several community- based agencies.